Dolphin Offshore Enterprises (India) Ltd.

-25.0 DIRECTORS RESPONSIBILITY STATEMENT:
+25.0 DIRECTORS' RESPONSIBILITY STATEMENT:

 Your Directors hereby confirm that;

 ii.
 The Directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at March 312018 and of the profit /lossof the Company for the year ended on that date.

 iii.
 The Directors have taken proper and sufficient care for the maintenance ofadequate accounting records in accordance with the provisions of this Act for safeguardingthe assets of the Company and for preventing and detecting fraud and other irregularities.

 v.
-The directors have laid down internal financial controls to be followed by the bankand that such internal financial controls are adequate and were operating effectively.
+The Directors have laid down internal financial controls to be followed by the bankand that such internal financial controls are adequate and were operating effectively.

 vi.
-The directors had devised proper systems to ensure compliance with the provisionsof all applicable laws and that systems were adequate and operating effectively.
+The Directors had devised proper systems to ensure compliance with the provisionsof all applicable laws and that systems were adequate and operating effectively.

 26.0 STATUTORY DISCLOSURES

-The disclosures to be made under sub-section (3)(m) of the Section 134 of the CompaniesAct 2013 read with Rule 8 (3) of the Companies(Accounts) Rules 2014 are explained below:
+The disclosures to be made under sub-section (3)(m) of Section 134 of the CompaniesAct 2013 read with Rule 8 (3) of the Companies(Accounts) Rules 2014 are explained below:

-Conservation of energy technology absorption and foreign exchange earnings and outgo
+Conservation of energy technology absorption and foreign exchange earnings and outgo.

 Policy on Prevention of Sexual Harassment at Workplace

-The Company has in place a Prevention of Sexual Harassment Policy in line with therequirements of The Sexual Harassment of Women at the workplace (Prevention Prohibition& Redressal) Act 2013 A committee has been set up to redress complaints receivedregarding sexual harassment.
+The Company has in place a Prevention of Sexual Harassment Policy in line with therequirements of The Sexual Harassment of Women at the workplace (Prevention Prohibition& Redressal) Act 2013 A Committee has been set up to redress complaints receivedregarding sexual harassment.

 27.0 EXTRACT OF ANNUAL RETURN